Anant-Arora/Kafka-Stocks-Market-Pipeline/README.md

 ##  Final Thoughts

-This project demonstrates how modern data engineering tools can be applied to build fast, scalable, and cloud-native stock monitoring systems.
+This project showcases a real-time data pipeline using Kafka and GCP for stock market analytics.
+It highlights the role of cloud storage in scalable data solutions.
+The integration of producers and consumers mirrors real-world trading systems.
+This is a strong step toward mastering real-time financial data engineering.

 ---